haberdashPI/vscode-master-key/notes.md

   - does the command palette show up / not show up with the proper timing? unit tests: parsing of YAML and JSON(C) unit tests: store/restore named

+BUG: I noticed that definitions are updated internally on some kind of delay (the config updates, but the state has an old value) (search for this edge case a little bit)

 REFACTOR: cleanup up and document code, make it nice and readable
 REFACTOR: add prettier config and apply new style to all files